- Our Wander

 Officially, the 3C certification rule applies only to domestic flights within mainland China.
 However, in practice, travellers report a much stricter reality.
 Redditors have shared that their non-compliant power banks were confiscated while boarding direct international flights at major international airports like Beijing, Shanghai, and Guangzhou.

 The most common trap involves connecting flights.
 For example, if your journey takes you from New York to Shanghai and then on to Xi'an, that second flight from Shanghai to Xi'an is a domestic one.
-Security will inspect your power bank before that domestic leg, and if it lacks the 3C mark, they will confiscate it.
+Security will inspect your power bank before that domestic leg, and if it lacks the CCC mark, they will confiscate it.

 Because of this widespread and inconsistent enforcement, you should treat the rule as if it applies to any flight departing from a Chinese airport, whether your final destination is domestic or international.
 Or be prepared to have your power bank confiscated.
+However, we expect implementation to get clear over time.

 You'll notice that all power banks sold for the Chinese market display the 3C mark but may lack the CE (European) or FCC (US) logos you're used to seeing.
 For your onward travel out of China, this is generally not an issue.
-Most aviation authorities worldwide focus on the power bank's capacity (the under-100Wh rule) and its condition, not specific regional certifications.
+Most aviation authorities worldwide focus on the power bank's capacity (the under-100Wh rule) and its physical condition, not specific regional certifications.

 Finding a compliant power bank is straightforward in China, but things are different if you are outside of China.